Replacing an old roof that leaks, is wearing out, or is just starting to look awful is a frustrating experience for any homeowner.

 4 - Environmentally Friendly

-Metal roofing is climate-friendly at the beginning of its life and when it needs to be disposed of.
+Metal roofing is climate-friendly at the beginning and the end of its life.

 Decra products are manufactured using 25-30% recycled material - all while avoiding strain on old-growth timber and oil-based raw materials.
 Plus, when it’s time to tear them off, they are 100% recyclable.

 Beyond that, Decra products last much longer than other roofing products like asphalt shingles.
-With less roof-related waste over time, more natural resources are preserved.
+That means it helps preserve materials because it wastes fewer materials.

 5 - Aesthetically Pleasing